 In a nutshell, a translator will produce a written translation and an interpreter will provide a verbal translation service.
 So, if for example you have documents that need to be in another language, say a marriage certificate that you need translated into French, or your qualification certificate translated into German in order to study abroad, then you would need to hire a translator.
 On the other hand, if you need to attend court in another country or converse with someone in a professional environment whose language you don’t speak, then you’d need to hire an interpreter.

 When using a translation service agency to translate text into another language, be mindful of the fact that some sayings and metaphors simply don’t translate well!
-Choosing a translation agency who use a native to the target language is highly recommended for this very reason.
+We highly recommend choosing a translation agency that employs native speakers of the target language for this very reason.
 It’s also best to stay clear of any references to the human body, controversial jokes, politics or any local sayings that may involve awkward wordplay!
 You don’t want to come away red faced and met with awkward stares or blank faces.

 Make sure you clarify with your translation agency what kind of writing style you’d like and see if they are able to produce this?
 We strongly advise using only the service of translation agency with native speakers in your target language for this exact reason.
 Many translators stick to a more standard approach to writing, so you’ll want to find out what they are capable of doing.
 Do they know their subject well?
 Do they specialise in creative writing or technical writing?
 You’ll want the sentences to flow and run smoothly.
 Word order and vocabulary choice is especially important and can make all the difference in the delivery, even more so if you’re planning on selling or persuading with your translated text.